Hagen–Poiseuille equation: Medical applications – intravenous access and fluid delivery

 The Hagen–Poiseuille equation is useful in determining the vascular resistance and hence flow rate of intravenous (IV) fluids that may be achieved using various sizes of peripheral and central cannulas.
 The equation states that flow rate is proportional to the radius to the fourth power, meaning that a small increase in the internal diameter of the cannula yields a significant increase in flow rate of IV fluids.
 The radius of IV cannulas is typically measured in "gauge", which is inversely proportional to the radius.
 Peripheral IV cannulas are typically available as (from large to small) 14G, 16G, 18G, 20G, 22G, 26G.
 As an example, assuming cannula lengths are equal, the flow of a 14G cannula is 1.73 times that of a 16G cannula, and 4.16 times that of a 20G cannula.
 It also states that flow is inversely proportional to length, meaning that longer lines have lower flow rates.
 This is important to remember as in an emergency, many clinicians favor shorter, larger catheters compared to longer, narrower catheters.
 While of less clinical importance, an increased change in pressure (∆p) — such as by pressurizing the bag of fluid, squeezing the bag, or hanging the bag higher (relative to the level of the cannula) — can be used to speed up flow rate.
-It is also useful to understand that viscous fluids will flow slower (e.g. in blood transfusion).Delivery of fluids such as antibiotics or analgesics by means of an elastomeric pump, such as antibiotics, can also be understood in terms of a Poiseuille-flow model.
+It is also useful to understand that viscous fluids will flow slower (e.g. in blood transfusion).
+Delivery of fluids such as antibiotics or analgesics by means of an elastomeric pump can also be understood in terms of a Poiseuille-flow model.